 Austin Bouck is a food safety professional with experience in amenable products, shelf-stable meals, beverages, and snacks.
 He has a B.S. in Animal Science from Oregon State University with additional undergraduate and graduate work in microbiology and food law.
 He is currently working in the beverage industry as a Quality Assurance Manager.

-His approach to food safety is honest, realistic, and science-based.
-Risk is evaluated ethically before fiscally, and pursued from the perspective that companies should be bragging about their pursuit of food safety, not hiding it.
+My approach to food safety is honest, realistic, and science-based, with risk evaluated ethically before fiscally.
+I believe that food manufacturers should find reasons to brag about their pursuit of food safety, not hide from it.

 Austin is available to speak for classrooms, seminars, conferences, and individual consulting.
 Pro-bono work is available for 501c or other established non-profit organizations.